The River Murray

 South Australians live in the driest state in the direst inhabited continent in the world.
 The River Murray is the life-blood of the state, providing essential water for irrigation, industry, domestic and recreational use and our precious wetlands and floodplains.

-In South Australia, in an average year, around 75% of the water taken from the River Murray is used for primary production.
+In South Australia, in an average year, around 7 per cent of the water taken from the River Murray is used for primary production.
 This includes water for livestock, piggeries, dairies and wineries and for the irrigation of crops such as citrus, stone fruit, almonds, pasture, vegetables and other niche crops.

 We need to manage the river carefully to ensure it is able to continue to support healthy environments and productive and resilient industries and communities into the future.